hv15/ct/README.md

 <strong>ct</strong> is a command line tool to count the number of files and/or
 directories in a given directory.

-<em>It uses Ruby, so to use it one need to have Ruby installed</em>.
+<em>It uses Ruby, so to use it one needs to have Ruby installed!</em>

 Usage
 -----

     OPTIONS:
       -h, --help           show this message
       -v, --verbose        verbose
-      -r, --recursive		recursively count directories
+      -r, --recursiv       recursively count directories
       --files              return only file count
       --dirs               return only directory count
       --syms               return only symbolic link count
       -V, --version        print version

 NOTE
 ----